Earth's tiniest porpoise approaches extinction

-The vaquita is vanishing.
-Its population has fallen by 92 percent since the late 1990s, prompting scientists to warn in 2014 that the tiny porpoise could be extinct as early as 2018, with fewer than 100 left.
-And according to a 2016 survey by Mexican wildlife officials, the total number of vaquitas on Earth is now down to about 60.
+The vaquita is rapidly vanishing.
+Its population has fallen by 92 percent since the late 1990s, leading scientists to warn it could be extinct as early as 2018.
+The roughly 100 vaquitas that still existed in 2014 were down to just 60 by 2016, and scientists announced in early 2017 that only about 30 vaquitas are left on the planet.

 At roughly 4 feet long and 90 pounds, vaquitas are already the planet's smallest marine mammals — vaquita means "little cow" in Spanish — and now they're also the most endangered.
 This species is yet another victim of poaching and international wildlife trafficking, but with an odd twist: No one is actually trying to kill it.